-Hill's Science Plan Sensitive Stomach and Skin Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
-This deliciously soft mousse is enriched with ingredients that support digestive health & skin care.
+Hill's Science Plan Perfect Digestion Small & Mini Adult Dog Food with Turkey is a complete premium pet food for small breed adult dogs aged 1–6 years.
+This deliciously smooth mousse is precisely balanced to deliver the appropriate amount of energy and to support digestive health in adult, small breed dogs.

 In nature, the larger the animal, the longer their lifespan tends to be.
 Elephants live around 70 years, while mice only live for about a year.
 But in dogs, the opposite is true - the larger the dog, the shorter the lifespan tends to be.
 This is something that many scientists are investigating and no one really seems to have all the answers yet.
 A better question might be, why do bigger dogs die younger?
 It seems there could be a variety of factors, from more rapid ageing of large dogs’ chromosomes to breed-related issues such as heart disease and cancer significantly cutting lifespans of some large and giant dogs.